deployphp/docs/cli.md

 ### Autocomplete

-Deployer comes with autocomplete script for bash/zsh/fish, so you don't need to remember all tasks and options.
+Deployer comes with an autocomplete script for bash/zsh/fish, so you don't need to remember all the tasks and options.
-To install run following command:
+To install it run following command:

 ~~~bash
 dep autocomplete